Shadi-Shwiyat/holbertonschool-web_front_end/Javascript_advanced/README.md

 - Your code should display something in the range of Execution time of calculating prime numbers 100 times was 0.03999999910593033 milliseconds.
 - Use setTimeout keyword to change the stack order

+### Binding
+Create an object named roomDimensions with the following three attributes:
+- width: 50
+- length: 100
+- getArea: function that returns the surface area of a the object using the width and length

+Create a variable named boundGetArea, that will bind the object roomDimensions to the getArea function